High Expectations and Rigorous Instruction

 Guiding Questions:

-To what extent do my leaders emphasize that I focus on students’ skill development relative to conceptual understanding and critical thinking?
-How do my leaders encourage and support me to teach for conceptual understanding and develop critical thinking in my classes?
+What are the school leaders' expectations around instructional focus for skill development, conceptual understanding, and critical thinking?
+How do my leaders encourage and support me to develop these educational goals in my classes?

 Exploring

-My leaders’ expectations and feedback on instruction are focused on student skill development only.
+My school leaders' expectations and feedback on instruction are primarily focused on student skill development.

 Growing

-My leaders’ expectations and feedback on instruction are focused on student skill development with some attention to conceptual knowledge.
+My school leaders' expectations and feedback on instruction are focused on student skill development with some attention to conceptual understanding.

 Utilizing

-My leader's expectations and feedback on instruction are focused primarily on student conceptual understanding and critical thinking while also supporting skill development.
+My school leaders' expectations and feedback on instruction are focused primarily on conceptual understanding while also supporting student skill development.

 Transforming

-My leaders’ expectations and feedback on instruction are focused primarily on student conceptual understanding and critical thinking while also supporting skill development.
+My school leaders' expectations and feedback on instruction are focused primarily on student conceptual understanding and critical thinking while also supporting student skill development.

 Selected Rating: None